 Read on for some surprising symptoms that can crop up when your

 gut isn't its healthiest, according to experts.
-Impact Photography/Shutterstock
+1 You Catch All The Colds Impact Photography/Shutterstock

 If you seem to get sick more often than those around you, it may mean your gut isn't as healthy as it could be.